-There are no absolute rules to follow for organizing files and folders - other than the general principle of keeping related components together, so you know where to find certain files when you need them.
+There are no absolute rules to follow for organizing files and folders - other than the general principle of keeping related components together so you know where to find certain files when you need them.

-1. With the Kinetic site open in the Files panel, scroll to the top of the Files panel (if necessary).
-Control/right-click the site name and choose New Folder from the contextual menu.
+1. With the Kinetic site open in the Files panel, scroll to the top of the Files panel (if necessary) and click to select the site name at the top of the list.